 Distilled bottled water is a fine backup when you can't filter at home, since distillation removes the same broad range of contaminants.
 The point is to match the water to the threat, not to trust a marketing label.

-That approach is slower.
-Building thresholds contaminant by contaminant and group by group takes more work than repeating a single legal limit, and we'd rather get the biology right than ship one number for everybody.
-We also draw the line at "healthy," not "legal," because legal limits weigh treatment cost and feasibility, not just what protects a newborn.
-We currently generate personalized reports for Connecticut and are expanding to more states.
+That's a slower way to build a database.
+Working contaminant by contaminant and group by group takes more effort than repeating a single legal limit.
+We also draw the line at "healthy" rather than "legal," since legal limits weigh treatment cost and feasibility alongside health.
+Personalized reports currently cover Connecticut, and we're expanding to more states.

-For a formula-fed baby, the safest read of any water source is simple: assume the label answers a different question than the one you're asking, and filter for the threats that actually reach a newborn.
+For a formula-fed baby, the safest way to read any water source is to assume the label is answering a different question than the one you're asking.
+Then filter for the threats that actually reach a newborn.

 This article is for general information and is not medical advice.
 Talk to your pediatrician about your baby's water source, formula preparation, and any health concerns.